KirkAlton-Class7/cognito-cli-auth-flow/REST/docs/cognito-auth-flow-rest-runbook.md

 REST API implementation of the Chewbacca Cognito CLI auth-flow lab.<br>
 View the HTTP API version [here](../../HTTPS/README.md) if you prefer that implementation.<br><br>

-This lab keeps the same authentication story as the HTTP API version:
+This lab keeps the same authentication story as the HTTP API version.
+Build the infrastructure in the AWS Console, then use the CLI for the Cognito challenge flow, token export, and protected route tests:

 ```text
 Chewbacca CLI user